Bank of Nova Scotia (TSE:BNS) Upgraded at Cibc World Mkts

 Bank of Nova Scotia Stock Performance

-Bank of Nova Scotia (TSE:BNS – Get Free Report) (NYSE:BNS) last posted its quarterly earnings data on Tuesday, August 27th.
-The bank reported C$1.63 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of C$1.63.
-The company had revenue of C$8.36 billion for the quarter, compared to the consensus estimate of C$8.50 billion.
-Bank of Nova Scotia had a net margin of 25.38% and a return on equity of 9.49%.
-As a group, equities research analysts predict that Bank of Nova Scotia will post 7.0938104 EPS for the current year.
+Bank of Nova Scotia (TSE:BNS – Get Free Report) (NYSE:BNS) last issued its quarterly earnings data on Tuesday, August 27th.
+The bank reported C$1.63 EPS for the quarter, hitting the consensus estimate of C$1.63.
+The company had revenue of C$8.36 billion during the quarter, compared to analyst estimates of C$8.50 billion.
+Bank of Nova Scotia had a return on equity of 9.49% and a net margin of 25.38%.
+Equities analysts forecast that Bank of Nova Scotia will post 7.0938104 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 29th.
-Stockholders of record on Wednesday, October 2nd will be given a $1.06 dividend.
-This represents a $4.24 annualized dividend and a dividend yield of 5.82%.
-The ex-dividend date of this dividend is Wednesday, October 2nd.
-Bank of Nova Scotia’s payout ratio is presently 74.26%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, October 29th.
+Shareholders of record on Wednesday, October 2nd will be paid a dividend of $1.06 per share.
+The ex-dividend date is Wednesday, October 2nd.
+This represents a $4.24 dividend on an annualized basis and a dividend yield of 5.82%.
+Bank of Nova Scotia’s dividend payout ratio is currently 74.26%.

 The Bank of Nova Scotia provides various banking products and services in Canada, the United States, Mexico, Peru, Chile, Colombia, the Caribbean and Central America, and internationally.
 It operates through Canadian Banking, International Banking, Global Wealth Management, and Global Banking and Markets segments.